Are you looking for some of the best trails and parks in Gainesville, Florida?

 1. Payne’s Prairie Preserve State Park

-This state park became Florida’s first preserve back in 1971 thanks to its unique biology, history, and geology, and abundance of wild species.
+This state park became Florida’s first preserve back in 1971 thanks to its unique biology, history, geology, and abundance of wild species.

 You can spend the day here exploring this preserve through the many trails offered for people on foot, bicycles, and horses.
 One of the most popular trails is La Chua Trail.